alexmurad02/portfolio/report-generator/README.md

 # Python Report Generator
-This project will automatically generate a PDF report based on passed in data files.
+This project generates PDF reports based on passed in data files.

 ## Overview
 The program generates PDF reports in Python by using ReportLab, Pandas, and MatPlotlib.
 The report details are extracted from the provided data file(s).
 The user will use the command line interface to provide the data file(s) and specify the report type.